 - Paraesthesia (unexplained skin sensation such as burning, tingling or prickling)

 Remember that if you suddenly stop taking this medication, it is almost certain that you will suffer from some of these Zoloft withdrawal symptoms.
 In order to reduce the intensity of the symptoms, you should slowly taper off its usage.

 Remember that there is no hurry to get off this medication.
-Don’t try to rush your body or you may suffer severe Zoloft withdrawal symptoms.
+Don’t try to rush your body or you may suffer severe Sertraline withdrawal symptoms.
 In case you are experiencing any type of severe symptoms, you must contact your doctor right away.